BusKill/buskill-app/README.md

 Copyright (C) 2020-2022 Michael Altfield and the BusKill Team

-The contents of this repo are dual-licensed.
-All code is GPLv3 and all other content is CC-BY-SA.
+The contents of this repo are under the GPL version 3 or later.
+In addition, any content other than code can also be used, at your choice, under CC-BY-SA version 4.0.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by